 - Conference Registration Fee: Paid online or on site (all presenters and participants must pay registration fee $75/day onsite [or by May 15, the discounted early-bird registration fee; of $60/day (totaling $180 for Summit or $180 for RTSRE or $300 for both!); receptions, refreshments, and hotel-to-conference transportation is included).
-(Family registration for participating in tours, meals, & refreshments is available for non-participants at 1/2 rate)
+(Family registration for participating in tours, meals, & refreshments is available for non-participants at 1/2 daily rate)

 - Conference Hotel: Conference discounted rate of just $130/night garden view, $150/night ocean-side at Hilo Hawaiian Hotel, 71 Banyan Dr, Hilo, HI 96720 USA, Phone: +1 (808) 935-9361.
-Book your discounted room by telephoning the hotel directly and tell them you are with the "Astronomy Education Conference" and ask for the discounted conference rate, which is available before and after the conference too.
+Book your discounted room by telephoning the hotel directly and tell them you are with the "Astronomy Education Conference" and ask for the discounted "Astronomy Education Conference" conference rate, which is available before and after the conference too.
 A rental car is not required, but recommended, and free parking is available at both the hotel and the conference venue.
 A daily shuttle will run between the hotel and the conference venue.

-- Presentation Proposal Submission: When open, proposals for 20-minute presentations, 90-minute workshops & panel discussions, and 3'x4' poster presentations will be considered (there may be limited opportunities for late submissions).
+- Presentation Proposal Submission: Proposals for 20-minute presentations, 90-minute workshops & panel discussions, and 3'x4' poster presentations will be considered until May 15 (there may be limited opportunities for late submissions).
 Note that attendees may serve as lead author on only one proposal and all listed co-authors must pay the registration fee.
-Propose by providing a 150-250 word description when the website opens; generally, individuals may only serve as lead author once per Summit (presenting at RTRSE does not count in this limitation).
+Propose by providing a 150-250 word description online.
+Generally, individuals may only serve as lead author once per Summit (presenting at RTRSE does not count in this limitation).
 Kindly note that the iNATS Summit and the RTRSE have separate presentation proposal pages; but a single, unified conference registration page.

 - Meet-The-Authors sessions: Many of our registered attendees have published books and we certainly want to highlight, celebrate, and spread the word about their books to attendees and provide an opportunity for signing.
 If you are an author, please contact email@example.com to set up a book signing event.

 - Conference Venue: Sessions run roughly from 7am-7pm each day at the Hilo Intermediate School Campus, 587 Waianuenue Ave, Hilo, HI 96720 USA.
 Hilo is located on the easternmost side of the Big Island of Hawaii and includes the Hilo airport (ITO) serving many major airlines.
 The other major airport on the island is Kona (KOA) about 90 minutes away by rental car.